AreebaAbid0067/AdventOfCode_2025/README.md

-🎄 Advent of Code – Solutions
+# **Advent of Code – Solutions**

-This repository contains my solutions for Advent of Code challenges.
+This repository contains my solutions for **Advent of Code** challenges.
-I solve each puzzle day-by-day and keep the code clean, simple, and easy to understand.
+Each folder includes the code for a specific day, written in a simple and clear way.

-📌 What’s inside?
+## **What's Included**

-Daily puzzle solutions (organized by year/day)
+- Daily puzzle solutions

-Clean, well-commented code
+- Clean and easy-to-read code

-My personal approach to problem-solving
+- My approach to solving each problem

-🚀 Goal
+## **Purpose**

-To practice algorithms, improve problem-solving skills, and have fun during the Advent of Code event.
+The goal of this repository is to practice algorithms, improve problem-solving skills, and track my progress throughout Advent of Code.